 Heritage and Culture Warwickshire (HCW) provide a wide range of services that help local communities and visitors to connect and engage with their local heritage.
 We safeguard Warwickshire’s archives, history and natural sciences, protect its historic and natural environment and provide high quality arts and cultural opportunities and lifelong learning for everyone in the County and beyond.

 Heritage and Culture Warwickshire has several sites based in and around Warwick, Market Hall Museum, St Johns House, Warwickshire County Record Office and a Collections Centre for the museum collections.
 We are a countywide service and work with partners from within and outside Warwickshire County Council to offer outreach services to local communities.

-This role is working with the Learning and Community Engagement team to support school group visits to our three sites in Warwick, Market Hall and St Johns House museums and the Warwickshire County Record Office.
+This role is working with the Learning and Community Engagement team to support school group visits to our three sites in Warwick, Market Hall museum, St Johns House and the Warwickshire County Record Office.
 You will work alongside the Group Leader team, meeting and greeting visiting school groups, ensuring Group Leaders have all the resources they need, assisting in workshop delivery where required, and making sure the buildings are clean at the end of the school visit.
-With other Support Assistants you will deliver our holiday activities for families at the Market Hall museum and other venues in Warwick, as well as assist in the delivery of special events such as the Haunted House experience and escape games.
+With other Support Assistants you will deliver our holiday activities for families at the Market Hall museum and other venues in Warwick, as well as assist in the delivery of special events such as the Haunted House experience.
 All carried out during the normal opening hours of the sites and at evenings and weekends.
 From time to time the role will also include assisting with private functions at the Market Hall museum alongside the Development Team.

 We are looking for individuals who enjoy working with people and are friendly and welcoming.
 Good organisational and time keeping skills will help you succeed in this role.
 Teamworking and communication is key to this role.
 Although an interest in heritage is useful it is not essential for this role.